SagarN21/SagarN21.github.io/README.md

    ```

 3. Configure environment variables (if necessary) for secrets like database connection strings or API keys.
+4. Contact Form Handling with Email.js
+This portfolio website utilizes Email.js to handle contact form submissions.
+Email.js is a simple and powerful service for sending emails using client-side technologies.

+Setup Email.js
+To set up Email.js for your contact form, follow these steps:

+Sign up for an account on the Email.js website.

+Once logged in, create a new email service.
+This service will allow you to send emails using your own email provider (e.g., Gmail, Outlook).

+Obtain your User ID and Template ID from the Email.js dashboard.
+You'll need these to authenticate and send emails.

+Configuration
+In the project code, you will find a file called contactForm.js or similar, where the contact form is implemented.
+Open this file and look for the configuration section.
+You may need to update the following variables with your own Email.js credentials:

+javascript
+Copy code
+const emailjsConfig = {
+  serviceID: 'your_service_id',   // Replace with your Email.js service ID
+  templateID: 'your_template_id', // Replace with your Email.js template ID
+  userID: 'your_user_id',         // Replace with your Email.js user ID
+};
+Make sure to replace 'your_service_id', 'your_template_id', and 'your_user_id' with the values you obtained from your Email.js dashboard.

+Usage
+With Email.js configured, the contact form submissions will be sent to the specified email address as per your Email.js template configuration.

+Deployment Considerations
+When deploying your portfolio website to a production environment, ensure that your Email.js credentials are securely stored and that you follow best practices for environment variable management to protect sensitive information.

 ## Usage
 Once the project is set up, you can: